darthwalsh/bin/README.md

 # bin
-Scripts for windows / mac / linux
+Scripts for windows / mac / linux, and also documentation for me.

+Feel free to send a PR!

 ## Install
 Clone the repo: